As Covid-19 hospitalizations increase, a greater number of Americans are deciding to get vaccinated

-With an alarming rise in Covid-19 cases and hospitalizations, more Americans recently made the decision to get vaccinated than in the last six weeks.
+(CNN) -- With an alarming rise in Covid-19 cases and hospitalizations, more Americans have recently made the decision to get vaccinated than in the last six weeks.

-More than one million doses of the vaccine were reported administered Thursday, new US Centers for Disease Control and Prevention data showed, marking the first time since early July that the single-day change in reported doses has topped one million.
+More than 1 million doses of the vaccine were reported administered Thursday, new US Centers for Disease Control and Prevention data showed, marking the first time since early July for the single-day change in reported doses.
 The average pace of those initiating vaccination is more than 70% higher than one month ago.

-Reflecting a growing awareness of the urgency to vaccinate the public, two states which have lagged the rest of the nation -- Oklahoma and Louisiana -- are outpacing the national average, White House Covid-19 Response Team Chief of Staff Asma Mirza said.
+Oklahoma and Louisiana -- two states that have lagged the rest of the nation in vaccinations -- are now outpacing the national average, White House Covid-19 Response Team Chief of Staff Asma Mirza said in calls with local faith leaders Thursday.

 "We're seeing a new willingness, a new openness to getting vaccinated," she said in a discussion with Louisiana faith leaders.

-The boost in vaccinations, however, comes as more health care systems are reporting an increasingly dire situation, with an influx of patients continuing to pour into waiting rooms due largely to the spread of the more infectious Delta variant.
+The boost in vaccinations, however, comes as more health care systems are reporting an increasingly dire situation, with an influx of patients flooding waiting rooms due largely to the spread of the more infectious Delta variant.

 And because it takes weeks to gain immunity following full vaccination, even those beginning their inoculations need to remain cautious against infection.